ethanshry/Kraken/documentation/Report.md

 ### Orchestrators

 An Orchestrator, or more precisely an `OrchestratorExecutor`, is more complex.
-It handles all tasks in relation to coordinating deployments- this includes recieving requests for deployments/cancellations from the REST API, validating they are deployable, and distributing requests to nodes.
-Additionally the orchestrator is responsible for deploying and respoinding to requests from the REST and GraphQL APIs, deploying the RabbitMQ instance, storing application logs, and otherwise managing the platform.
+It handles all tasks in relation to coordinating deployments- this includes receiving requests for deployments/cancellations from the REST API, validating they are deployable, and distributing requests to nodes.
+Additionally the orchestrator is responsible for deploying and responding to requests from the REST and GraphQL APIs, deploying the RabbitMQ instance, storing application logs, and otherwise managing the platform.

 ```rust
 pub struct OrchestrationExecutor {